Funded Early Education and childcare

 • Working Tax Credit 4-week run on (the payment you get when you stop qualifying for Working Tax Credit)

-Or if a child:
+Or if the child:

 • has an Education, Health and Care plan